 - A. Duties of the Compensation Committee - a.
 The Company's Compensation Committee was established on November 15, 2011. - b.
-The members of the Compensation Committee are appointed by the Board of Directors and the Compensation Committee shall consist of three members.
+The members of the Compensation Committee are appointed by the Board of Directors and the Compensation Committee shall consist of four members.
 The responsibilities of committee are as follows: - 1.
 Prescribe and periodically review the performance review and remuneration policy, system, standards, and structure for directors and executives. - 2.
 Periodically evaluate and prescribe the remuneration of directors and executives. - B. Professional Qualifications and Independence Analysis of Compensation Committee Members

-Title Criteria Experience Professional Qualification and Experience Independence Criteria (Note) Number of Other Public Companies in Which the Individual is Concurrently Serving as an Remuneration Committee Member Independent Director Shiuh-Kao Chiang 0 Independent Director Ta-Wen Sun Please refer to page 11 and 12 of this a nnual report.
-0 Independent Director Shang-Ming Chin 0
+Title Criteria Name Experience Professional Qualification and Experience Independence Criteria Number of Other Public Companies in Which the Individual is Concurrently Serving as an Remuneration Committee Member

+Independent Director Shiuh-Kao Chiang 0

+Independent Director Ta-Wen Sun

+Independent Director Shang-Ming Chin Shang-Ming Chin Please refer to page 11 and 12 of this annual repo 0

+Independent director Chiu-Feng Lien

+Independent director Yu-Hui Ning

 - C. Attendance of Members at Compensation Committee Meetings - a.
-The Compensation Committee has 3 members. - b.
-The tenure of the 3nd session is from June 18, 2019 to June 17, 2022.
-A total of 2 (A) meetings of the Compensation Committee were held in 2021.
+The Compensation Committee has four members. - b.
+The tenure of the 4th session is from June 17, 2022 to June 16, 2025.
+A total of 2 (A) meetings of the Compensation Committee were held in 2022.
 Member attendance was as follows:

-Title Name Attendance in Person(B) By Proxy Attendance Rate (%) 【 B/A 】 Remarks

-Chairman Shiuh-Kao Chiang 2 0 100

-Committee Member Ta-Wen Sun 2 0 100

-Committee Member Shang-Ming Chin 2 0 100
+the compensation committee were neighbor attendance was as follows.
+Title Name Attendance in Person(B) By Proxy Attendance Rate (%) [B/A] Remarks Chairman Shiuh-Kao Chiang 2 0 100 06/17/2022 Re-elected Committee Member Ta-Wen Sun 1 0 100 Tenure expired Committee Member Shang-Ming Chin 2 0 100 06/17/2022 Re-elected Committee Member Chiu-Feng Lien 1 0 100 06/17/2022 Newly elected Committee Member Yu-Hui Ning 1 0 100 06/17/2022 Newly elected